Greene and Greene: Obscurity and rediscovery

+The Lucy E. Wheeler/Martin E. Weil House, the last remaining Greene & Greene House in Los Angeles.

 Chinese and Japanese Influences

-The Greene Brothers first impression of Japanese Architecture came during their relocation to Pasadena, California, on their westward journey, the brothers attended the World's Columbian Exposition in Chicago.
-On display, were formal works of the Japanese government in the form of the Ho-o-den exhibit, a scale replica of a temple in Uji, Japan.
-The half scale replica of the Ho-o-den of Byōdō-in provided an exemplary showcase of Japanese architecture.
-One year later, Intrigued by the exhibit in Chicago, the Greene Brothers visited the Japanese hill and water Gardens at an exposition in San Francisco.
-The influence of Japanese design began popping up in the Greene Brothers projects after Charles Greene's visit to St. Louis in 1904 where he attended the Louisiana Purchase Exposition.
+The Greene brothers’ first impression of Japanese Architecture came during their relocation to Pasadena, California; on their westward journey, the brothers attended the World's Columbian Exposition in Chicago.
+On display were formal works of the Japanese government in the form of the Ho-o-den exhibit, a scale replica of a temple in Uji, Japan.
+The half-scale replica of the Ho-o-den of Byōdō-in provided an exemplary showcase of Japanese architecture.
+One year later, intrigued by the exhibit in Chicago, the Greene brothers visited the Japanese hill and water gardens at an exposition in San Francisco.
+The influence of Japanese design began appearing in their projects after Charles Greene's visit to St. Louis in 1904 where he attended the Louisiana Purchase Exposition.

-Dougong, one of the many building techniques on display at the expositions, is a building practice of interlocking wooden beams, showing exposed joinery which when painted, acted as ornament.
+Dougong, one of the many building techniques on display at the expositions, is a building practice of interlocking wooden beams, showing exposed joinery which, when painted, acted as ornament.
 Dougong also has the practical application of protection from earthquakes, as the elasticity of multiple dougong has the ability to withstand seismic forces.
 These wooden brackets, often seen on the edges of roofing, are responsible for giving traditional Japanese buildings their signature look.

-Another technique derived from Japanese Influence is the "cloud lift", an aesthetic derived from Chinese furniture which was often treated as minuscule architecture.
-A cloud lift is subtle elevation of a straight line for aesthetic purposes, and was used in many of the Greene Brothers works.
-The cloud lift is very prevalent in homes designed by the Greene brothers such as the Blacker House, Ranney House, Thorsen House as well as the Gamble House.
-The Gamble House being the most prolific example, with cloud lifts on the windows, walls, cabinetry, chairs, doors, fireplace, and even multiple examples in the light fixtures.
+Another technique derived from Japanese influence is the "cloud lift", an aesthetic derived from Chinese furniture which was often treated as small-scale architecture.
+A cloud lift is subtle elevation of a straight line for aesthetic purposes, and was used in many of their works.
+The cloud lift is very prevalent in homes designed by the Greene brothers such as the Blacker House, Ranney House, and the Thorsen House as well as the Gamble House.
+The Gamble House uses the technique the most, with cloud lifts on the windows, walls, cabinetry, chairs, doors, fireplace, and even multiple examples in the light fixtures.